 The program culminates in students' preparation of a dissertation based on original independent research.
 Students must pass a final examination that covers the thesis and its specialized field before the Ph.D. is awarded.

-Visit Integrated Biology Graduate Program for more detailed information about the Doctor of Philosophy program.
+Visit the iBio Graduate Program web page for more detailed information about the Ph.D. program.

 Application materials for the graduate program must be uploaded to the University's Office of Admissions website.
 These are reviewed by the Department of Biology Graduate Recruitment and Admissions Committee.
 For detailed instructions, visit iBio Application on the integrated biology graduate program website.

 Applicants must hold a valid B.A. or B.S. from an accredited institution.
-Applicants should supply official transcripts from each undergraduate and graduate institution they have attended along with scores from the Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing).
+They should supply official transcripts from each undergraduate and graduate institution they have attended plus scores from their Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing).
 The GRE Subject Test in biology or biochemistry is optional but not required.

-Successful applicants for graduate admission typically have a g.p.a. of at least 3.00 (on a 4.00 scale) and a Graduate Record Examination (GRE) General Test score above 1200 (combined verbal and quantitative) on the older GRE test or 308 (combined verbal and quantitative) on the revised GRE.
-The admissions committee also considers letters of recommendation, research experience, and other appropriate criteria.
+Successful applicants for graduate admission typically have a g.p.a. of at least 3.00 (on a 4.00 scale) and a Graduate Record Examination (GRE) General Test score above 308 (combined verbal and quantitative) or 1200 (combined verbal and quantitative) on the older GRE.
+The admissions committee also considers letters of recommendation, the personal statement, and other appropriate criteria, especially prior research experience.